He aha te mea nui?

 Welcome to Su who will be relieving for Lisa Wang who is on maternity leave for Semester 1 (2018).
 Nĭ Hăo everyone!
 My name is Su Yang, a Mandarin teacher.
-I came to New Zealand in 2014 working as a Mandarin Language Assistant at 3 primary schools in Auckland, which fired my enthusiasm for working with young… Read More
+I came to New Zealand in 2014 working as a Mandarin Language Assistant at 3 primary schools in Auckland, which fired my enthusiasm for working… Read More

 Sunny, our new Korean teacher, is excited to be teaching her native language here in New Zealand with the VLN Primary School.
 She also teaches Japanese and Maths online.
 Sunny emigrated to NZ in 2003 and lives in Dunedin with her husband and 2 young children.
 Sunny loves interacting with children and people from different cultures.
 “I was born and raised in… Read More

 Some pretty exciting things have happened in our German classes and there are always spaces for new faces.
 Was geht ab?
 “Was geht ab?” is the German equivalent of “What’s up?”
 It’s used as an informal greeting.
 If you are a teenager, you might also be able to pull off the even shorter “Was geht?”… Read More